nlapalu/MSTS/README.md

 `pip install https://github.com/nlapalu/MSTS/archive/master.zip`

-# Protocole to analyze MAINE-Seq data
+# Protocol to analyze MAINE-Seq data

-## Mapping sequencing reads
+## Process mapped sequencing reads

-Be sure your mapping file is sorted and indexing, if not:
+The tool of your choice can be used to map sequencing reads as long as the output is in bam format.
+Make sure your mapping file is sorted by position and indexed before using MSTS.
+To sort and index bam files run:

 `samtools sort mapping.bam > mapping.sorted.bam`

 `samtools index mapping.sorted.bam `

-then:
+Then use the MSTS converter to process bam files:

 ### For single reads